metrorailings/OwlBlog/content/posts/week-8-supercontest-picks.md

 the Titans defense can force Cincinnati to punt on at least four occasions.

 **Cincinnati covers if**
-at least six of their drives ends in points.
+five or six of their drives end in points.